Johann110/arduinoRemote/README.md

 <b>Step 3:</b><br>
 Click on "Remote constructor" - You have entered the remote constructor where you can create, delete and edit remotes.
 Click on "Add new remote" to create a new remote.
-Click WiFi.
+Click Wi-Fi.
 Enter the name of this remote (for example, the name of your project) and the IP address from Step 2.
 Click OK.
 Your new remote will appear on this tab.
 Click on it and the editor of this remote will open.
 Click on ADD at the top, select Button.
 Enter the name of the button (For example "X"), click ADD.
 Move the button to a convenient place for you.
 Clicking the button will bring up the change menu for that button.